BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

     --showspec
         currently affects only the html report; generates a Spec rather than a Version column

+    --showsyntax
+        adds an extra column containing a summary of the parameter syntax;
+        is like the Type column for simple types, but includes additional details for lists

     --special=deprecated|nonascii|normative|notify|obsoleted|profile|rfc
         performs special checks, most of which assume that several versions